Federal regulator considers a ban on gas stoves

 Citing the appliances' harmful environmental impact, dozens of U.S. cities have banned gas stoves in new buildings, while about 20 states have banned them on the local level.

-The American Gas Association has pushed back against Trumka's comments, saying that emissions from cooking with gas are similar to emissions created when cooking with electric stoves.
+The American Gas Association has pushed back against Trumka's comments.
+It previously said that emissions from cooking with gas are similar to emissions created when cooking with electric stoves and that it planned to submit evidence to that effect.

-"AGA is eager to submit for the record objective technical information related to the safety of gas cooking appliances and ways to reduce cooking process emissions — which are produced both by cooking with electricity and cooking with gas — from impacting indoor air quality," the agency said in a statement.
+On Tuesday, it slammed the latest study to link gas stoves to asthma, calling it findings "baseless allegations" and pointing to the role of gas in reducing carbon emissions from the power sector by pushing out more-polluting coal.

+"Any efforts to ban highly efficient natural gas stoves should raise alarm bells for the 187 million Americans who depend on this essential fuel every day," the AGA said in a statement.

 But public health advocates say that stoves are a glaring exception in health laws that require gas-burning appliances to be vented outdoors.
 They say the latest research should impel cities and states to accelerate the transition to clean energy and get off fossil fuels entirely.